Guatuso, Costa Rica

 Once at the tiny village of Rio Celeste, it’s a 2 mile hike up the steep dirt road leading into Volcano Tenorio National Park.

 After half a day of travel, drenched in sweat & ready to pass out, I finally made my way into the entrance of the park and paid $4 to hang my camping hammock in the trees.
-Access to bathrooms & showers was included, and there was even a small restaurant nearby.
+Access to bathrooms & showers was included, and they even had a small restaurant.

 The next few hours were spent lazily swinging from my dry cocoon while reading a book and listening to the family of howler monkeys screaming directly above me.